Skip to content

 The build tray indexes down by one layer thickness (Z-axis), and the cycle repeats.

-PolyJet uses a water-soluble gel support material (SUP706) that fills overhangs, undercuts, and hollow interiors.
+PolyJet uses water-soluble gel support materials (SUP706 for most applications; SUP707 for complex internal geometries and bio-compatible builds) that fill overhangs, undercuts, and hollow interiors.
 After printing, a water jet station dissolves the support without mechanical force — preserving delicate features that would snap under manual support removal.
 This makes PolyJet well-suited for fine internal channels, thin snap-fit arms, and complex multi-material interfaces where support removal access is limited.

 PolyJet 3D printed parts showing multi-material capability: rigid white housing, flexible black gasket, and transparent lens